 “We’re excited to design and deliver this giant step forward in media measurement.
 Working with NMO and Ipsos we will deliver the world’s richest cross-media measurement data set, providing the building blocks for cross-media planning, buying and evaluation of content and advertising.”

-To learn more, register for our webinar on the 14th of April:
+Missed the webinar on the 14th of April?

 Press release Affluent Africa 2018: How digital is driving media growth in Africa

 The 5th Affluent Survey Africa, released by Ipsos on September 13th, revealed:

 • Despite internet penetration in the continent lagging behind other regions of the world, Africa’s Affluent population have embraced digital technology more rapidly than their European counterparts: many more of them are watching TV on their tablets, computers and smartphones and more of them read their newspapers digitally.

 • International TV channels now enjoy a higher reach amongst the Affluent population than national channels

 • Social media is now considered the first port of call for news amongst a substantial proportion of the Affluent population

 Join our webinar on September 20th: Affluent in the Middle East and Africa